Miscellaneous Warrior Prints,

 Format: ôban (approximately 10 by 14 inches or 25 by 36 centimeters)

-Title: Anglers in the depths of the mountains (Shinzan no tsuribito)
+Title: Anglers in the Depths of the Mountains (Fukayama no tsuribito, 深山のつり人)

 Description: Heavily wooded landscape (western style) with river and pool; two fishermen on a ledge and a huge snake appearing under the water and partly among the trees